Aesthetic

 Associations

-The word "aesthetic" relates to beauty, art, and the appreciation of what looks good or feels pleasing to the senses.
+The word "aesthetic" relates to beauty, art, and how something looks or feels in terms of style and taste.
+It is often used when talking about design, art, or anything that appeals to the senses.

 Substitution